Disclaimer: Exchange rates change often. Confirm the total cost with the provider before transferring money.

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Simple strategies for becoming a successful Groupon merchant.
+Simple strategies for becoming a successful Groupon.ca merchant.

 Groupon is an online marketplace that connects merchants with bargain-hunting buyers.
 You can use the platform to sell discounted products, experiences and activities to buyers, who use their collective bargaining power to access the best deals.

-Launched in Australia in 2011, Groupon has helped more than 16,000 businesses attract new customers and market their business.
+Founded in 2008 in Chicago, Illinois, Groupon has helped more than 16,000 businesses attract new customers and market their business.
 However, there’s plenty you should know before offering a deal or selling products through Groupon, so keep reading to find out how to get started.